Jamaican Dumpling Recipe (Boiled or Fried)

 1. Sift flour into a medium-size mixing bowl.
+Add cornmeal (if using).
 Add salt and baking powder and combine.

-3. Tear pieces of the dough and make golf-ball-sized pieces.
-Place them all in a bowl and rest for 20 minutes.
+3. Tear pieces of the dough into golf-ball-sized pieces.
+Place them all in a bowl and let them rest for 20 minutes.

-4. Take the golf balls and roll them between your palms to make them feel smooth.
-Using the heel of your palm, press a piece of dough until it is flat and round – about 2 inches across and ¾ inch thick.
+4. Take each ball and roll it between your palms to make it feel smooth.
+Using the heel of your palm, press the piece of dough until it is flat and round – about 2 inches across and 1/4 inch thick.
 Put a small dent in the center of the round with one of your finger knuckles.
-(Dumplings must have a dent!)
+(Proper dumplings must have a dent!)

-Add about ½ teaspoon of salt and a few drops of oil to a pot of water and bring it to a boil.
+Omit the baking powder if you intend to boil your dumplings.
+Add about 1/2 teaspoon of salt and a few drops of oil to a pot of water and bring it to a boil.
 Add the dumplings to the pot, uncrowded, and boil for about 15 minutes.
 Drain and serve.

 To make Cartwheels, just make bigger balls, about tennis-ball-sized.

 To make Spinners: Instead of pressing them flat, roll the pieces between your palms into the shape of a small pen.

 Prick each dumpling with a fork.
 Heat some oil in a pan over a low heat until hot.
 Fry dumplings, turning them over, until golden brown (this should take about five minutes).
 Place on a paper towel to absorb the excess oil and serve.